Skip to content

 2. The MCP HTTP server — the Streamable HTTP transport from @kozou/mcp, run in-process.
 It exposes the same Schema Context tools an AI agent can call.
 Default port: 3334.

-Both services are wired from a single kozou.config.yaml, so they share one database connection and one set of UI hints.
-Stopping the command (Ctrl-C, or any SIGINT / SIGTERM) tears both down together; if the Admin UI process exits on its own, the MCP server is brought down with it.
+These are wired from a single kozou.config.yaml, so they share one database connection and one set of UI hints.
+Stopping the command (Ctrl-C, or any SIGINT / SIGTERM) tears them down together; if the Admin UI process exits on its own, the others are brought down with it.

 By default both services bind to 0.0.0.0 so that docker compose port mapping works out of the box.
-Kozou v0.1 has no authentication on either surface, so a loud warning is printed when either binds to a non-loopback host.
+The Admin UI and MCP HTTP surfaces have no authentication of their own, so a loud warning is printed when either binds to a non-loopback host.
 Keep kozou dev inside a trusted boundary (your machine, or a private compose network), or put an auth proxy in front of it.
+(The in-house @kozou/api REST backend can enforce JWT + RLS when you configure auth.)

 FlagArgumentDescription